 If, as St. Francis says, we are “created and formed you to the image of His beloved Son according to the body,” what logically flows is that God first willed Christ, predestining His Sacred Humanity to grace and glory, and then predestined us “in Christ before the creation of the world” (Eph 1:4).
 That fact of sin created the need for our Redemption; but had man not sinned, he would always have been made in the image and likeness of God according to the image of Christ – “For those whom He has foreknown He has also predestined to become conformed to the image of His Son, that He should be the firstborn among many brethren” (Rm 8:29; cfr.
 Col 1:15).

 This insight is but the tip of the iceburg.
 The Seraphic Saint of Assisi indicated in many ways that he held the doctrine of the absolute primacy of Christ to be true, even if he did not use our present terminology in expressing it.
 This can be clearly seen in Fr.
-Johannes Schneider’s conference (video and written), which we hope to post here soon.
+Johannes Schneider’s conference (audio and written), which we hope to post here soon.

 Pax et bonum!